ProjectDreadman/WindowsAppTemplate/README.md

    pyinstaller app/resources/app.spec

 ### Contributing
 Contributions are welcome!
-Feel free to fork this repository, make improvements(by making issue in putting the label enhancement or in the title), and submit pull requests.
+Feel free to fork this repository, make improvements(via pull request), and submit pull requests.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.